rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-15-hello-from-team-xyz.md

 * Built blog with Keystonejs
 * Tried out ReactJS
 * Tried out working in coworking
-* Learnt many other small things (jade, markdown, basics of jsx)
+* Learnt many other small things (jade, markdown, basics of jsx, ...)

 ### Tips we would like to share

 ### Our next steps within the project
+* Make own Twitter field for Keystone
+* Build a visualization of available lists in Keystone's Admin UI
+* Submit a "How to build a blog with Keystone" article for Keystone documentation
+* Learn more about React
+* Become fluent in Javascript (one can only hope)